• Blog

 Environments that Promote Intergenerational Play and Recreation

 Communities are made up of people of all ages.
 However, a study conducted by the RAND Corporation found that parks are increasingly geared toward the young.
-The study focused on cities with a population of more than 100,000; data collectors were sent into 174 parks in 25 major cities, asking them to describe the facilities and conditions, and the demographics of users during a typical week during the spring or summer of 2014.
+The study focused on cities with a population of more than 100,000; data collectors were sent into 174 parks in 25 major cities, asking them to describe the facilities and conditions, and the demographics of users during a typical week in spring or summer.

-Parks, of course, varied from neighborhood to neighborhood.
-But looking across the entire survey sample, almost all had lawns and play areas.
+Park amenities varied, but across the entire survey sample, almost all had lawns and play areas.
 About half had outdoor basketball courts and baseball fields.
-But just 29 percent had a walking loop, and the percentage of parks with a dedicated exercise area or fitness space was in the single digits.
-Adults ages 60 and up made up only 4 percent of park-goers, even though they're 20 percent of the population.
-Thirty-eight percent of park users were children and 13 percent teens, though those demographic groups represent 20 percent and 7 percent of the U.S. population, respectively.
+But just 29% had a walking loop, and the percentage of parks with a dedicated fitness space was in the single digits.
+Adults ages 60 and up made up only 4% of park-goers, even though they're 20% of the population.
+Thirty-eight percent of park users were children and 13% teens, though those demographic groups represent 20% and 7% of the U.S. population, respectively.

-Our parks and public spaces have great potential to change our communities for the better.
-By bringing together people from all backgrounds and ages, the public places we all share can combat generational silos, segregation and other age-related issues we are facing as a nation, while helping to ensure equitable access for all.
+By bringing together people from all backgrounds and ages, the public places we share can combat generational silos, segregation and other age-related issues we are facing as a nation, while helping to ensure equitable access for all.
 Intergenerational design aims to bring people together through purposeful, mutually beneficial activities that promote greater understanding and respect between generations.
 Additionally, investing in these spaces fosters value creation by building cohesive communities, encouraging additional investments in neighborhoods and local businesses, and changing the perception of safety.

 Weekly-person-hours-in-park-use-Infographic.png#asset:22574

-As demonstrated in the previous chapter, a RAND study of 174 parks in 25 major cities with population over 100,000 demonstrated the generational disparities found in the subject parks.
-Neighborhood parks and programmed activities tend to be geared toward youths more than adults.
+As demonstrated in the RAND study, neighborhood parks and programmed activities tend to be geared toward youths more than adults.
 Disparities in park use include low use by adults, seniors, women, and girls, and lower use in high-poverty areas.
-Designing public spaces to attract and hold the attention of multiple generations is an important strategy for encouraging intergenerational play and recreation, and can be achieved with a meaningful design plan that considers the many ways people can gather and participate across intergenerational groups.
+Designing public spaces to attract and hold the attention of multiple generations can be achieved with a meaningful design plan that considers the many ways people can gather and participate across intergenerational groups.
 Think first about the types of intergenerational behaviors, like walking, reflecting, exercising, and playing, then give consideration to the amenities that can be added to each behavior zone to encourage participation.
 It is not enough to simply add amenities that are exclusive to a single age group, but rather we must understand the behaviors and activities that people of all ages may be interested in, and how the environments we create foster a feeling of inclusion, not exclusion, across the age spectrum.

 Transformational Impact